What to do if you're sexually assaulted:

 What if the assault happened a while ago?

-Call the SATC hotline 808-524-7273 and a SATC crisis counselor can help you decide on the best course of action and your reporting options.
+Call the SATC hotline (808) 524-7273 (or use web chat) and a SATC crisis worker can help you decide on the best course of action and your reporting options.
 You may still be able to report the assault to the police if it is within the statute of limitations.

 If you’re worried about sexually transmitted infections, HIV, or other medical concerns, even if it’s been over 120 hours since the assault, it’s important to seek medical care.
 Adults can seek care from a private physician or nearby medical clinic.
 The SATC has a Pediatric Sexual Abuse Clinic for anyone under the age of 18.